By Linda Pashaj

 1. Keep detailed records of room inventory

 Good inventory management starts with cataloging the number of rooms and room types you have on property.
 How many standard rooms, deluxe rooms, suites, and other categories of rooms do you have?
-What features, amenities and bed configurations does each room type offer?
+What features, amenities, and bed configurations does each room type offer?
 Are the rooms named appropriately, and do the descriptions capture what’s unique and special about each room type?

 2. Establish a flexible pricing structure

 Gone are the days when accommodation operators set room prices once a year and changed them every season.
-Today, it’s all about dynamic pricing – regularly adjusting rates according to changes in market demand, occupancy, competitor pricing, and other factors.
+Today, it’s all about dynamic pricing – regularly adjusting rates according to changes in market demand, room supply, competitor pricing, and other factors.
 As a general rule, hotels should increase room rates during busy times to boost ADR and decrease rates during slower times to boost occupancy.

 Start with a pricing structure that identifies the full price, or rack rate, of each room type and outlines a series of discount increments to implement as demand picks up or slows down.
 Price rooms not only based on floor space, amenities, and views but also on average demand, charging premiums for room types that typically sell out quickly.
 Price entry-level rooms at an attractive rate and add modest increments for each premium room type.
 Make the traveler think, “If I pay just a bit more, I will get so much more.”